The Liquidation Process

 Why would a company go into liquidation?

 Companies usually go into liquidation due to financial difficulties.
 In some cases, there may be no hope of paying back company debts.
 These companies will enter either a creditor’s voluntary liquidation or a compulsory liquidation.
-Some companies will be able to pay their debts over a set period of time, these companies can use a member’s voluntary liquidation.
+Some companies will be able to pay their debts over a set period of time, and these companies can use a members voluntary liquidation – this is a solvent liquidation.

 What are the types of liquidation?